Stocks & Shares ISA Trading Account

 Can I transfer my Stocks & Shares ISA Trading Account to another ISA provider?

 Yes, we will require a completed transfer authority form from your new ISA provider.
 We can make the transfer by cash or we can transfer your investment holdings direct to your provider without selling them.
 However, the way in which we transfer will be determined by your new ISA provider’s terms and conditions.
 Note that there may be transfer out charges.
-Please read our Charges Schedule for complete details.
-This is accessible through our website www.simplyethical.com or by contacting us.
+Please read our charges for complete details.

 Can I take money out of my ISA?

 Yes, you can make withdrawals at any time.
 You can withdraw funds from your account, by accessing your online account.
 These will be paid directly to the nominated bank details held on file for you.
 We will normally pay withdrawals within three working days of our receipt of your instructions.